AshleighAdams/LuaFlare/README.md

 # Behind Nginx

 It is recommended that you run LuaServer behind Nginx to prevent many types of attacks, and other things provided by Nginx, such as compression.
-The daemon runs as the user `daemon`, so it's recommended you also run Nginx with the user `daemon` too.
+The daemon runs as the user `www-data`, so it's recommended you also run Nginx with the user `www-data` too.

 ## HTTP